How to Carve a Pumpkin with Your Toddler – in 4 Fun Steps!

 Although there are recipes for glue, many of them are very similar to the paint recipe, so I simply set aside some of my cooked water and flour mixture before the thinning process.
 This worked very well as our glue.

-Then, once he is interested in adding a new dimension of decoration, let your toddler glue pieces of paper, string, ribbon, etc. on his pumpkin to his heart’s content.
+Once your toddler is interested in adding a new dimension of decoration, let him glue pieces of paper, string, ribbon, etc. on his pumpkin to his heart’s content.

 Once he’s done, put the pumpkin somewhere out of reach to let the paint and glue dry for 24 hours.